 Asparagus is grown from 1- or 2-yearold crowns planted in January or February, or as soon as the ground can be worked.
 Crowns can also be grown from seeds planted in flats or peat cups.
-It takes at least a year to grow a good crown.
-To shorten the period from planting to harvest, buy and plant healthy, vigorous, 1- or 2-year-old crowns from a nursery, garden center, or seed catalog.
+It takes at nursery, garden center, or seed catalog.